out386/aria-telegram-mirror-bot/README.md

    * `host`: The address of the web server to notify.
    * `port`: The server port ¯\\\_(ツ)\_/¯
    * `path`: The server path ¯\\\_(ツ)\_/¯
 * `COMMANDS_USE_BOT_NAME`: The fields here decide whether to append the bot's usename to the end of commands or not.
+This works only for group chats, and gets ignored if you PM the bot.
   * `ENABLED`: If `true`, all bot commands have to have the bot's username (as below) appended to them.
 For example, `/mirror https://someweb.site/resource.tar` will become `/mirror@botName_bot https://someweb.site/resource.tar`.
 The only exception to this is the `/list` command, which will not have the bot's name appended.
 This allows having multiple non-conflicting mirror bots in the same group, and have them all reply to `/list`.
   * `NAME`: The username of the bot, as given in BotFather.
 Include the leading "@".